nrumbaoa/nrumbaoa/README.md

+# Nykka Rumbaoa

-Hey there! 👋 Welcome to My GitHub Space 🌟
+Hey there!

 I'm Nykka!
 Excited to have you here!
 I've spent the majority of my professional journey as a hardware engineer, but I'm making a shift into the world of data analytics.
 Yep, you guessed it – lots of time wrangling data in Excel!